 It wasn’t until 1987 that I had the epiphany — in the hair care aisle at Walgreen’s, to be precise — that prompted me to change my college major from pre-med to English.
 Instead of operating on people’s brains, I was going to be a Writer.
 Of course, it wasn’t until 1994 that the Clue Fairy finally whacked me one upside the head via Robert Heinlein and I realized that there were three steps to becoming a Successful Writer:

 - Put a story down on paper.

 Lather, rinse and repeat until you have a sale.
 What can I say — I’m a slow learner.

 But I did eventually learn.
-As a result, I’m a member of SFWA, I’ve been published in three countries, have two novels and a slew of stories in progress, and am a regular at a number of Texas/Oklahoma science fiction conventions, much to local bemusement.
+As a result, I’m a member of SFWA, I’ve been published in three countries, and am a regular at a number of Texas/Oklahoma science fiction conventions, much to local bemusement.

 When I’m not writing stories, I’m submitting them to FutureClassics, a North Dallas spec fic writing group, for evisceration and commentary.
-They’re sharp folks — I’m lucky to have them on my side, especially now that I’ve started writing paranormal, fantasy, and SF erotic romance and keep inflicting my filthy stories on them.
+They’re sharp folks — I’m lucky to have them on my side, especially now that I’m writing paranormal, fantasy, and SF romance as well and regularly send those stories through the group.
 Heh, heh, heh…

 You can contact me at firstname.lastname@example.org.